m-omidi/m-omidi.github.io/index.md

     hyphens: auto;
     font-size: 0.9em;
     color: #f5f5f5;">
-    Innovative Automation Engineer with a strong background in electrical engineering and hands-on experience in industrial automation systems, particularly within oil & gas and petrochemical projects.
+    Automation Engineer with a strong background in electrical engineering and hands-on experience in industrial automation systems, particularly within oil & gas and petrochemical projects.
 Proficient in PLC systems (Siemens S7-400 series), control panel design, and documentation (I/O list, philosophy of Control, Drawings, loop diagrams,...).
 Passionate about merging engineering with software to create custom tools and streamline workflows.
 Known for fast execution, precision, and a problem-solving mindset.
   </p>
 </section>
     <!-- Work Experience Section -->